Key Takeaways

 Can I open a fitness studio in any commercial space?

-No. You need to verify that the zoning permits PCE use, the floor can handle your equipment weight, the HVAC can be upgraded for fitness ventilation needs, and no building restrictions prohibit fitness use.
-Many commercial spaces are unsuitable for fitness without significant investment.
+No. You still need to verify that the specific zoning district permits the use (including any floor or size limits), that the Certificate of Occupancy supports it or can be amended, that the floor can handle your equipment weight, and that the HVAC can be upgraded for fitness ventilation.
+Many commercial spaces are unsuitable without significant investment.